-Dr. Jamshid Murid, specialist physician at Rukha Hospital, agrees.
+Dr. Jamshi, specialist physician, agrees.
 Just one year ago, many critical patients had to travel long distances for emergency treatment, and some didn’t survive.
 “Now, we have trained doctors here every day, every hour and we are well equipped to face many challenges,” he says.
 “Critically ill babies, children with appendicitis, motor vehicle accidents, we can handle so much more.”

 These improvements have occurred through the Ministry of Public Health’s efforts, with support from the World Bank and Afghanistan Reconstruction Trust Fund (ARTF)’s System Enhancement for Health Action in Transition (SEHAT) program.
 The program’s objective is to expand the scope, quality and coverage of health services provided to the Afghan people, particularly the poor, women and children in Afghanistan, and to support the Ministry of Public Health’s efforts at stewardship.

-“We are always ready now because life here can be difficult,” says Murid, gazing across a mountainous landscape that has held off centuries of invaders.
+“We are always ready now because life here can be difficult,” says Dr. Jamshi, gazing across a mountainous landscape that has held off centuries of invaders.

-Mohammad Reshad, technical advisor for the Ministry of Public Health in Panjshir, says numerous improvements have been made at the hospital.
+Mohammad, advisor for the Ministry of Public Health, says numerous improvements have been made at the hospital.
 The program now helps purchase equipment, medicines, and train staff.
 Currently, the hospital employs two surgeons, two general physicians, three midwives, a specialist physician, an ear, nose, and throat specialist, and a dentist.
 But the gynecologist left a few months ago.

 Karamkhil, who is married with three children in Kabul, plans to commute three or four hours to the capital daily.
-Murid is single and lives with family in Panjshir, while other doctors, like chief surgeon Dr. Amir Mohammad Khuram, stay at the hospital during the week, then drive to Kabul for days off.
+Jamshi is single and lives with family in Panjshir, while other doctors, like Dr. Amir, stay at the hospital during the week, then drive to Kabul for days off.
 Khuram has been with the hospital since its upgrade.

 “Because of Dr. Khuram, this is now a very, very good hospital,” says Karamkhil, nodding at the surgeon whose solemn eyes and steady hands conducted 190 operations last year, and managed almost 80 more procedures in recent months.